benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 available in the future, as language-packs on the documentation page (https://www.martus.org/downloads)

-- Performance improvements:  Dramatically increased speed for loading the retrieve screen .
+- Performance improvements:  Dramatically increased speed for loading the retrieve screen.
-- Burmese font updates:  allow data entry and display in commonly-used Zawgyi font automatically when runing Martus in Burmese.
+- Burmese font updates:  allow data entry and display in commonly-used Zawgyi font automatically when running Martus in Burmese.
 If you are running Martus in a language other than Burmese and want to type or view Burmese data in your bulletin fields, choose Options > Preferences, and check the "Use Zawgyi font for Burmese display and input" box.
   Added Zawgyi font to Martus install.
 - Security enhancements: 1) added additional clarification in software and documentation about how account contact information is used/accessed on the servers; 2) increased the RSA key size for new accounts; 3) improved the random number generation used in creating multi-file key "share" backups (if you had already created a multi-file key backup, you will be prompted to recreate the pieces using the new method); 4) added Field Desk approval mechanism so that you are warned if you (as a Headquarters account) are sent bulletins from a field desk account you have not verified.
-You are also warned if you try to open attachments or modify bulletins from an unverifed Field Desk account; 5) added instructions to User Guide on how to run Martus more securely with Tor (to make sending your data to the servers harder to recognize) and TAILS (bootable/live USB).
+You are also warned if you try to open attachments or modify bulletins from an unverified Field Desk account; 5) added instructions to User Guide on how to run Martus more securely with Tor (to make sending your data to the servers harder to recognize) and TAILS (bootable/live USB).
 - Updated translations:  Spanish and Burmese software translations were updated to include the new features in 4.1 (Charts, Spellcheck)
 - Upgraded to latest versions of BouncyCastle and XMLRPC
 - Fixed issues when trying to save reports and other files when running Martus directly from a Mac dmg file
 - Removed MESSAGE fields from list of fields for creating Charts
 - Added Armenian font to upgrade Windows Martus install
 - Java updates:  Upgraded Windows install to include latest version of Java6.
 Updated Linux install to be able to run on OpenJDK (6 or 7), which also applies to running Martus with Tails (see User Guide FAQs).
 - Several other minor bug fixes, clarifications and clean-ups to the user screens.

 Version 4.1.1 		2012-08